jackyzha0/jackyzha0.github.io/content/thoughts/petname.md

 Then, keys and petnames are interchangeable with each other.
 Nicknames are suggestions by users for petnames that others can set for them.

-Maybe another version of [Arrow's Impossibility Theorem](https://en.wikipedia.org/wiki/Arrow%27s_impossibility_theorem)?
+Maybe another version of [[thoughts/Arrow's Impossibility Theorem]]?